 Who can use this form

-Insurance companies and fire services need to use this form to complete a preliminary insurance report.
+Insurance companies need to use this form to complete a preliminary insurance report.

 You need to submit the report within 7 days of the fire.

 - Check the form for details on all required supporting documents.